vincent290587/ant_desktop/Readme.md

 ## Using in UE-5

 - Needs to be compiled with Visual Studio toolchain x64
-- Needs to be a Release
+- Needs to be a Release build
+- Install will place the compiled libraries in the right folder

 ## Unused commands I want to keep